mikepartelow/chesspy/README.md

 > It's time to brush up on my Python Best Practices.
 What better way than to develop a chess program?

+Standard Algebraic Notation (SAN) is a widely used, standardized chess move notation.
+This version of **chesspy** parses SAN to replay games.
+Fun!

 ## Focuses

-- TDD
+- TDD: Test Driven Development
 - FGDD: Famous Game Driven Development.
-Use games like Game Of The Century and The Immortal Game for TDD.
+Use games like Game Of The Century and The Immortal Game to drive TDD.
-- Prefer stdlib over rolling my own
+- Prefer stdlib over rolling my own.
-- Prefer rolling my own over 3rd party libs - point is to learn and explore
+- Prefer rolling my own over 3rd party libs - point is to learn and explore.

 ## Build